 • ⬇️ INPUT source press 🔴 🔴

-• auto: automatically select source and number of tracks depending on what is connected
+• auto: automatically select source and number of tracks depending on what is connected (won't give you options)

 • digital: 1-3 digital stereo tracks from a USB host